liflab/lif-units/Readme.md

 double c = a + b; // c = 1.75
 ```

-which producs the incorrect result if `a` is a length in centimeters and `b`
+which produces the incorrect result if `a` is a length in centimeters and `b`
 is in inches, you write:

 ```java